 Oregon Regulators Target U S West

 SALEM, Ore.
-(AP) _ Oregon’s top utility regulator scolded strike-bound U S West on Friday for failing to abide by state rules that provide for a free cell phone or a $100 credit for customers kept waiting for an installer.
+(AP) _ Oregon regulators are demanding that strike-bound U S West abide by consumer protection rules that provide for a free cellular phone or a $100 credit for customers who are kept waiting for an installer.

 About 34,000 U S West employees in 13 states walked off the job Aug.
 16 in a dispute over mandatory overtime, performance-based pay and health care costs.